 Angelo Guevara, 58, hails from Cabimas, Zulia, Venezuela.
 Embarking on a journey that would shape his life’s trajectory, he relocated to Dayton, Ohio, in 1983 at the age of 16.
 Shortly after arriving in the United States, he pursued a career in systems engineering.

-After graduating from Wright State University in Fairborn, Ohio, he worked for 15 years in electronic data systems, before working the last 20 years to Lockheed Martin Corporation.
+After graduating from Wright State University in Fairborn, Ohio, he worked for 15 years in electronic data systems, before working the last 20 years at Lockheed Martin Corporation.
 He holds several master’s degrees in the engineering and computer fields, an MBA, and two doctorates in theology.

 Married to Sorelena Malavé for 29 years, the couple is blessed with three children.
 The Guevara family has actively participated in the life of Most Precious Blood Parish since 2005, weaving a rich tapestry of shared experiences within the community.
 In Guevara’s evolving spiritual journey, he said a recurring theme emerged — a call to the permanent diaconate.